keithchambers/Batch-on-Kafka/docsite/cli.md

 # Command-Line Interface (CLI)

 A rich CLI is provided for interacting with the batch ingestion service.
-Run commands via `batch.cli <command>` or `./batchcli <command>` if the project has been built locally.
+Run commands via `batch <command>` or `./batch <command>` if the project has been built locally.

 Ensure the API URL is set if the server is not running at the default `http://localhost:8000`: